EthanJTucker/firstrepo/README.md

 This is my edit on the readme file.
 Ain't it a beaut?
 This is a line from RStudio
+Here's yet another line